sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 <img src="{{ "/assets/images/filter-collage.png" | relative_url }}">

-- In the `Input` tab (left), aligned features can be filtered by mass range, retention time range, and confidence score range, as well as by specific detected adducts.
+- In the `Input` tab (left), aligned features can be filtered by mass range and retention time range, as well as by specific detected adducts.
 - In the `Data Quality` tab (middle), you can refine the preset quality filter.
-- In the `Results` tab (right), you can filter for specific element constraints in either the neutral molecular formula or precursor formula, as well as by detected lipid classes.
+- In the `Results` tab (right), you can filter for confidence score range, specific element constraints in either the neutral molecular formula or precursor formula, as well as by detected lipid classes.
 If structure database results are available, you can filter for hits in specific structure databases.  `Candidates to check` allows you to specify the number of top candidates to consider.

 For all filters, you can also choose to invert the filter, and whether you want to delete all **non**-matching compounds.